 If You Want a Solution to Your Dark Eye Circles

 Tear Trough fillers are minimally invasive, and non-surgical in nature.
-Instead of making changes to the face, fillers like Restylane or Juvederm are considered injectable hyaluronic acid-based fillers.
+Instead of making changes to the face, fillers like Restylane, Juvederm and Belotero are considered injectable hyaluronic acid-based fillers.
 The body reabsorbs hyaluronic acid gradually over time, so hylauronic acid-based fillers will eventually also be absorbed by the body.
 Some fillers are more viscous than others, and will take longer than before to be reabsorbed.

 If you want something more permanent, you may have to consider surgery.